LTLA/BiocWorkflow2015/converted/workflow.md

 The implicit assumption of non-linear methods is that most windows at each abundance are not DB.
 Any systematic difference between libraries is attributed to bias and is removed.
-This is not appropriate in situations where large-scale DB is expected, as removal of the difference would result in loss of genuine DB.
+This is not appropriate in situations where large-scale DB is expected, as removal of the difference would result in loss of genuine DB
+    (an alternative normalization strategy for such cases will be described later in the CBP analysis).
-However, there is no indication that such changes are present in this data set, so non-linear methods can be applied without too much concern.
+However, there is no indication that such changes are present in this data set, especially given that the cell types being compared are quite closely related.
+This suggests that non-linear normalization can be applied without too much concern.

 <!--
 The high-abundance tail at zero (before normalization) probably represents microsatellites that have been amplified up.